 Learn Japanese

-I highly recommend that you try to learn Japanese, to be able to fully enjoy what the country has to offer.
-It will take a while to fully grasp; even with my level that landed me a job at an intentional company, I struggle to have basic conversations every now and then.
+I highly recommend that you try to learn Japanese to be able to fully enjoy what the country has to offer.
+It will take a while to fully grasp; even with my level that landed me a job at an international company, I struggle to have basic conversations every now and then.

-Additionally, if you learn the language you instantly become an asset to any Japanese company as many places are trying to recruit bilingual employees.
-The amount of recruiters that are looking for a component speaker in Japanese and another language are abundant, and job hunting will become a lot easier.
+Additionally, if you learn the language, you instantly become an asset to any Japanese company as many places are trying to recruit bilingual employees.
+There are many recruiters looking for a competent speaker in Japanese and another language.

-Many international companies have stable branches here in Japan such as Amazon, Indeed, or Apple.
+Many international companies have stable branches here in Japan, such as Amazon, Indeed, and Apple.
 As Japanese work culture can be exhausting, many companies now adopt an international mindset regarding their offices and practices, and they encourage non-Japanese people to join them.

 Of course, you can also come to Japan without speaking Japanese, and many people begin their studies once they’ve arrived.

 For me, all I knew was that I wanted to come to Japan.
 I wasn’t quite sure of what I wanted to do here, or what the future would hold for me.
 Despite all that, I created a goal and set out to make it happen.
-Even though there may have been some bumps along the way, I was able to finally make the move.
+Even though there may have been some bumps along the way, I was able to finally make the move, and so can you!

-You can too, so what are you waiting for?
-Start the process of moving to Japan, don’t give up, and I’ll see you here in Japan.
+So, what are you waiting for?
+Start the process of moving to Japan.
+Though you may face challenges in the way, don’t give up.